 Smartlook supports single sign-on (SSO) using the SAML 2.0 protocol.
-SSO will allow members of your organization to access Smartlook via the identity provided by your SAML identity provider.
+SSO allows members of your organization to access Smartlook via the identity provided by your SAML identity provider.

 Single sign-on configuration

-To begin please open single sign-on section in Smartlook settings.
-If you cannot see this section you don't have sufficient permissions for SSO configuration in your organization.
+To begin, please open the single sign-on section in Smartlook settings.
+If you cannot see this section, you don't have sufficient permissions for SSO configuration in your organization.
 Please contact your organization's admin.

-You can choose from three ways of uploading your SAML identity provider's metadata into Smartlook
+You can choose from 3 ways of uploading your SAML identity provider's metadata into Smartlook:

 Providing the URL of your metadata XML file

 Uploading the contents of your metadata XML file

 Manually uploading the metadata fields required by Smartlook